pH7Software/Social-Dating-Android-App/README.md

 # Social Dating Android App

-### *Create an Android Dating App easily*
+The pH7 Social Dating Android App allows you to use pH7CMS through an easy-going and intutive Android app.
+Keep pH7CMS everywhere in your pocket and make as much modification as you can thanks the 100% open source code

 ## Overview

-The app is basically a webview for pH7CMS Pro software that allows you to create your own social dating app with this android dating app builder.
+The app is basically a webview for pH7CMS Pro software allowing you to create your own social dating app with this android dating app builder.

 ## How It works